-Roman Forum And Archaeological Collection
+Roman Forum and Archaeological collection

 The Roman Forum of Assisi is an archaeological site of great importance located in the heart of the city of Assisi, in Umbria, Italy.
 This site reveals the city’s rich Roman history, having been the center of Assisi’s public and political life during Roman times.
 The Forum, or public square, was the place where the main commercial, political, and religious activities of the ancient city took place.